hungryram/denisefernander/content/legal/privacy-policy.md

 ##### Updating Privacy Policy

-As our website grows, so do our privacy policy.
+As our website grows, so does our privacy policy.
 We may notify you of any changes via any form of contact provided by you.

 ##### GDPR Privacy Policy (Data Protection Rights)